-Back to School: Should You Enroll in an Online or in-Class Course?
+Back to School: Online vs. in-Class Courses

 By Rachel Seitz

-First and foremost—possibly the most relevant factor impacting your decision might be cost.
+First and foremost — possibly the most relevant factor impacting your decision might be cost.
 In many cases, online classes are significantly cheaper than their in-class counterparts.
 You want to be sure, when choosing your class format, that you can afford its tuition and what elements you’re looking for which would make any potential extra cost worth it.
 An understanding of how you value aspects of each program and what you’re willing and able to pay for is something you’ll definitely need before enrolling.

 If your schedule isn’t open enough to accommodate being in a classroom all day, and your school offers an online course with no set meeting time, you might want to consider the latter option.
 Ask yourself if you believe you’ll get more out of the lessons with more time and attention dedicated, and if you’re able to dedicate that much time and attention.
 With the more immersive, interpersonal option of in-class programs comes less flexibility in terms of when, where, and how you’re able to spend your time learning, so if you know you have other commitments that will interfere with the class, check to see how structured the schedules for your school’s online classes are!